octobercms/docs/help-installation.md

 You may optionally set up an external queue for processing *queued jobs*, by default these will be handled asynchronously by the platform.
 This behavior can be changed by setting the `default` parameter in the `config/queue.php`.

 If you decide to use the `database` queue driver, it is a good idea to add a Crontab entry for the command `php artisan queue:work` to process the first available job in the queue.

+<a name="environment-config" class="anchor" href="#environment-config"></a>
+## Environment configuration

+It is often helpful to have different configuration values based on the environment the application is running in.
+You can do this by setting the `APP_ENV` environment variable which by default it is set to **production**.
+There are two common ways to change this value:

+1. Set `APP_ENV` value directly with your webserver.

+    For example, in Apache this line can be added to the `.htaccess` or `httpd.config` file:

+        SetEnv APP_ENV "dev"

+2. Create a **.env** file in the root directory with the following content:

+        APP_ENV=dev

+In both of the above examples, the environment is set to the new value `dev`.
+Configuration files can now be created in the path **config/dev** and will override the application's base configuration.

+For example, to use a different MySQL database for the `dev` environment only, create a file called **config/dev/database.php** using this content:

+    <?php

+    return [
+        'connections' => [
+            'mysql' => [
+                'host'      => 'localhost',
+                'port'      => '',
+                'database'  => 'database',
+                'username'  => 'root',
+                'password'  => '',
+            ]
+        ]
+    ];